glacier-modding/glaciermodding.org/docs/modding/customcampaigns/npc_new.md

 ## Adding the outfits brick
 Open the `scenario_bank.entity.json` file and go to the `Metadata` tab.

 In the `External scenes` section, click the `Add an entry` button.
 Enter:
 `[assembly:/_pro/scenes/missions/hitman_campaign_demo/outfits_bank.brick].pc_entitytype`
 and press the `Continue` button.

 Press the save button.
-While we're on this file, let's create an NPC that uses our new charset and outfit.
+While we're on the scenario file, let's create an NPC that uses our new charset and outfit.

 ## Creating a new NPC entity
-Open the `scenario_bank.entity.json` file and right-click on the `Scene > Scenario_Bank > NPCs` node and click `Create Entity` and set the name to `CHAR_TargetMcTargetface`.
+On the `Tree` tab, right-click on the `Scene > Scenario_Bank > NPCs` node and click `Create Entity` and set the name to `CHAR_TargetMcTargetface`.

 Replace everything beneath the `parent` field with:
 ```json